gravitational/workshop/k8sprod.md

 > However, if the process receiving the signal is PID 1, it gets special treatment by the kernel; if it hasn't registered a handler for the signal, the kernel won't fall back to default behavior, and nothing happens.
 In other words, if your process doesn't explicitly handle these signals, sending it SIGTERM will have no effect at all.

 To solve this (and other) issues, you need a simple init system that has proper signal handlers specified.
-Luckily `Yelp` engineers built the simple and lightweight init system, `dumb-init`
+Luckily `Yelp` engineers built the simple and lightweight init system, `dumb-init`:

 ```bash
 docker run quay.io/gravitational/debian-tall /usr/bin/dumb-init /bin/sh -c "sleep 10000"
 ```

-Now you can simply stop `docker run` process using SIGTERM and it will handle shutdown properly
+Now you can simply stop `docker run` process using SIGTERM and it will handle shutdown properly.

 ### Anti-Pattern: Direct Use Of Pods